-Courses are beginning in February 2017, Tuesday evenings in Port Coquitlam, Wed. evenings on the North Shore, Squamish on Tuesdays, and Thursday evenings in Vancouver.
-For dates and location for a community nearest you please contact the Family Support Centre at 604-926-0856 or email us at firstname.lastname@example.org.
+Courses are beginning in September 2017, Tuesday evenings in Port Coquitlam, Wed. evenings on the North Shore, and Thursday evenings in Vancouver.
+For registration and information for a community nearest you please contact the Family Support Centre at 604-926-0856 or email us at firstname.lastname@example.org.

 The Family-to-Family education program is one of North Shore Schizophrenia Society’s most sought-after programs, offered twice a year in three locations: West Vancouver, Vancouver, and Port Coquitlam, and once a year in Squamish.
 If you are interested in taking the course, please contact us for registration information and course dates.

 Family-to-Family is more than just an education course.
 It could be described as a course in empowerment.
 It changes the people who take it, giving them new strength and confidence.
 Through the course, family members gain the knowledge and skills to cope more effectively with their relatives with a mental illness.